 Brayden Jagger Haines is a Photojournalist.

-He is a Concordia University alumni graduating with a Masters in audio-visual journalism with a minor in law and society.
+He is a Concordia University alumni graduating in audio-visual journalism with a minor in law and society.

 Reporting on politics, law, sports and current affairs the young south shore native strives to tell stories across the greater Montreal area.